scambifestival/pino/LibroSoci.md

 ## Automations

+- the `team`, `image` and `bio` fields should automatically populate the entries for each person in the “who we are” page on scambi.org (each sime a new person is added to the db, she should automatically be added to the page of the group she belongs to)
 - when the `role` of a member becomes `ex socio`, it should be automatically moved to [Staff]

 <br>